nodematiclabs/simulation-on-hacker-news/README.md

     1. Use the endpoint, username, and password from terraform provisioning
     1. Note that the host field should not have the `:5439` port specification
     1. Connect using SSL
+1. Create a date range picker component and name it `dates`
 1. Create a single query called `on_hacker_news`
     ```
     SELECT   trunc(timestamp 'epoch' + extraction_datetime * interval '1 second') AS extraction_date,